What is Affiliate Marketing? Definition & GuideThe Complete Beginner's Guide to Making Money as an Affiliate Marketer in 2024

 • In the website’s footer (again, look for “Affiliates”, “Partner Program” or similar).

-• On Google: run a search for the name of the product plus the words “affiliate program”.
+• On Google: run a search for the name of the product plus the words “affiliate program.”

 You can also email the company and simply ask if they have an affiliate program.
 Once you’ve found the program, just follow the instructions to sign up.

-For instance, on Amazon, the easiest way to get an affiliate link is to log in to Amazon and search for the product you want to promote.
+For instance, the easiest way to get an affiliate link on Amazon is to log in to Amazon and search for the product you want to promote.

 You should see a “SiteStripe” right at the top of the page: